-The output active-low circuit effectively keeps the gate outputs low even if the driver is not powered up.
-This prevents open-gate conditions on the external power FETs and accidental turn on when the main power-stage supply voltage is applied before the driver is powered up.
-For the simplicity, the output active low circuit is shown in a block diagram as the resistor connected between LGATE and GND pins with another one connected between UGATE and PHASE pins.
+The output active low circuit effectively keeps the gate outputs low even if the driver is not powered up.
+This prevents open gate conditions on the external power FETs and accidental turn ON when the main power stage supply voltage is applied before the driver is powered up.
+For the simplicity, the output active low circuit is shown in the Functional Block Diagram as the resistor connected between LGATE and GND pins with another one connected between UGATE and PHASE pins.